 Santa Secret: Yes, those are turkey's pulling his sleigh before he met the reindeer.

 A: Not any time soon.
 There are reasons why Santa could live a very long time, like Noah from the Bible.
-Similar to how we put fruits and vegetables in the refrigerator to make them last longer, this is why Santa moved to a chilly area of the world—so he can live longer!
+Similar to how we put fruits and vegetables in the refrigerator to make them last longer, this is why Santa moved to the chilly North Pole—so he can live longer!

-Santa Secret: Here are the keys to living a long time; eat healthy, stretch your muscles, get regular exercise and plenty of rest.
+Santa Secret: The Kringle brothers claim these are the keys to living a long time; eat healthy, stretch your muscles, get regular exercise and plenty of rest.
 Also— don't let stress bother you.

 A: Yes, Santa's beard is real.
 But he does trim it after Christmas and grows a new one out each year.